 Copyright Law in Cyberspace

-To acquire copyright protection, a work must be:
+To get copyright protection, a work must be:

-The work is instantly protected by copyright once it meets these three requirements.
-An author doesn't need to file anything or to put the word copyright, or its symbol, anywhere on the work.
-Filing with the U.S. Copyright Office, however, provides additional protections.
+The work instantly has copyright protection once it meets these three requirements.
+An author doesn't need to file anything or put the word "copyright" or the copyright symbol anywhere on the work.

 What Does Copyright Protect?

 Copyright protections apply to literary, artistic, musical, and other creative works.
 Some examples include:

 The work must be written down, recorded, or accessible through sight or sound.
 It must be in a fixed form.